expressvpn/expressvpn_leak_testing/docs/quick_start.md

   used to run `/tools/run_tests.py`.
 This is just a helper script to ensure the suite can be run in a platform agnostic way.

-When the test suite runs, it roughly does the following
+When the test suite runs, it roughly does the following:

-* Discovers all available test cases (classes deriving from `TestCase`)
+* discovers all available test cases (classes deriving from `TestCase`),
-* Iterating through each test configuration
+* iterating through each test configuration,
-* Create an instance of the test case class for the test
+* create an instance of the test case class for the test,
-* Finds the devices specified in the test config but looking through the device inventory
+* finds the devices specified in the test config but looking through the device inventory,
-* Creates "connections" - roughly speaking, SSH connections - to all devices
+* creates "connections" - roughly speaking, SSH connections - to all devices,
-* Runs the tests, including
+* runs the tests, including:
-    * Setup and teardown
+    * setup and teardown,
-    * Handling success/failure
+    * handling success/failure,
-    * Handling exceptions.
+    * handling exceptions.

 The test runner will tell you what went wrong and summarise failures.
-It's similar to most unit testing frameworks but tailored to leak testing.
+It's similar to most unit testing frameworks, but tailored to leak testing.

 ### Where to go next?

-* Learn about the current test cases: TODO
+* Learn about the current test cases: TODO.
-* Learn about building your own configurations: TODO
+* Learn about building your own configurations: TODO.
-* Learn about creating device inventories: TODO
+* Learn about creating device inventories: TODO.